CCantale/C-Raycasting-Engine/README.md

 Work in progress...

 ## Demo
-On MacOS, open the project folder and run 'make' to compile a demo.
-Then, run './demo tests/map.cub' to execute it.
-Or just run 'make play' to compile and execute automatically.
+On MacOS, open the project folder and run 'make play' to compile and execute automatically.